mvazquezc/mvazquezc.github.io/content/posts/2020-09-16-operator-sdk-olm-integration/index.md

 An Operator Bundle consists of different manifests (CSVs and CRDs) and some metadata that defines the Operator at a specific version.

 You can read more about Bundles [here](https://github.com/operator-framework/operator-registry/blob/v1.12.6/docs/design/operator-bundle.md).

+## Requirements

+At the moment of this writing the following versions were used:

+* golang-1.19.5
+* Operator Framework SDK v1.26.1
+* Kubernetes 1.24
+* opm v1.26.3

 ### Creating the Operator Bundle